1s22s1/1s22s1/README.md

 ## About

-I'm interested in Mathematical model (ex-mathematician).
+I'm interested in Fractals (ex-mathematician).
 Now, I am making effort as a front-end engineer.

 ## Skills